ElectraProtocol/XEP-Core/doc/build-osx.md

 brew install berkeley-db4
 ```

-## Build Bitcoin Core
+## Build XEP Core

-1. Clone the Bitcoin Core source code:
+1. Clone the XEP Core source code:
     ```shell
     git clone https://github.com/bitcoin/bitcoin
-    cd bitcoin
+    cd xep
     ```

-2. Build Bitcoin Core:
+2. Build XEP Core:

-    Configure and build the headless Bitcoin Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless XEP Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell